mtihlenfield/wifi_map/README.md

     ./wifi_map/wifi_map.py -r pcap_samples/eng-lib-01.cap

 Now open `http://localhost:6363`.
 It may take a minute for devices to start showing up depending on the pcap size.

+Once you've got wifi_map open in your browser you can use your mouse to pan, zoom, and move devices around to get a better view.